User guide¶

 MATLAB installs add-ons such as the HEDTools in a specific user directory as described below.
 This makes user-installed Python modules available to all MATLAB projects.
 For this reason, we do not recommend trying to set up a virtual environment.

-Step 3: Connect Python to MATLAB¶
+Step 3: Connect Python¶

 Setting the Python version uses the MATLAB pyenv function with the 'Version' argument as illustrated by the following example.